nwolfe195/A-B-Test-Run-Time-Calculator/README.md

 # A/B Test Run Time Calculator
- Calculate time required to run A/B test to reach significance.
+ Calculate time required to run A/B test to reach significance, in a convenient app.

- Version 1
+Usage
-Calculations are performed.
-Variables need to be changed in file.
+The WeekLengthApp.py file works as a double click app.
+Running the application will pull up a GUI that the user can input their various requirements to get a runtime for their specific A/B test.